mishapadidar/stellarator_multiobjective/lab_notebook.md

        > `simsopt` vesion `0.7.0` does not have this feature.
 Need to upgrade to get access.
   - [x] make 2d slices of feasible region.
   - [x] Write script to build data-based bound constraints.
+  - [x] Discuss the catastrophic failure with Matt.
+       > The catastrophic failure (which kills the python run) is due to a self-intersecting surface.
+       > VMEC no longer fails catastrophically (no longer kills the python run) when evaluating a select point after
+       > we increase the VMEC `mpol` and `ntor` parameters to `6` or higher from `5`.
+There is no guarantee that this holds
+       > at all points which catastrophically fail.